snimmagadda1/s11a.com/content/01-30-2022/index.md

 Once your instance of MySQL is running, the last setup step is to create the target database and execute the schema.
 I created a database `stacke` and executed [the full schema here](https://github.com/snimmagadda1/stack-exchange-dump-to-mysql/blob/master/src/main/resources/schema-base.sql) to get a set of empty tables to populate via the batch job.

-With a running database and empty schema let's make the working batch application aware of it by adding an additional datasource.
+With a running database and empty schema let's make the working batch application aware of it by adding an additional data source.
 The rapid-starter template already has taken care of most of the boilerplate to do so.
 Configuring the `app.datasource` properties with our MySQL details in `application.yaml` will do the job:

 ```yaml
 app: